 VITAS provides these guidelines as a convenient tool.
 They do not take the place of a physician's professional judgment.

-Physicians may use clinical guidelines to identify patients in the final six months of lung disease.
+Physicians may use clinical guidelines to identify patients in the final six months of life from lung disease.
 When it comes to end-of-life care, patients should be both physiologically and psychologically hospice-appropriate.

 Hospice care is designed to help patients who:

 - Are dyspneic at rest or with minimal exertion

 - Have progressed to the point where they spend most of their days at home but do not necessarily need to be homebound

 - Have experienced repeated ED visits (one or more each quarter) due to infection or episodes of respiratory failure